release license

 1.2 General workflow

-Data can be loaded as raw MS-counts, pre-normalized unimputed, LFQ values or, imputed LFQ values.
+Data can be loaded as raw values, pre-normalized unimputed LFQ values or, imputed LFQ values.
 Further, if multiple batches are available, it is possible to perform batch corrections by combining LFQ uimputed tables and load this data as “raw” in order to perform a batch harmonization.

 Using normalized and imputed data, DEprot will help you in the differential analyses as well in performing quality controls on your data (sample correlation, principal components analyses (PCA)).